talkinlocal/django-eveauth/README.md

-pinax-project-social
+django-eveauth
 ====================

-a starter project for social components based on pinax-project-account
+an EVE Online corp and access managment application based on pinax-project-account

 Example usage
 =============